• Skip to main content

 Not only will good follow bad because a good God is in charge of the universe, but he will cause the bad things that happen to yield good things for those who love him.

-If you are in the middle of a crisis, afraid the hurt will never end, take God’s hand today.
+If you are in the middle of a crisis, afraid the hurt will never end, offer your heart to God.
+He’s waiting right now.
 Find hope in him.
+Find help in him.
 And begin preparing for healing and blessings ahead.

 What is something tangible that you can work on while you are healing?
 What intangible, exciting thing can you anticipate coming your way?